 - Clinical Legal Education Association (2001 - present).

-- American Bar Association, Section on Individual Rights and Responsibilities (2005 - present).
+- American Bar Association, Sections on Professional Responsibility and Individual Rights and Responsibilities (2005 - present).

 - Oklahoma Bar Association (2005 - present).